Ayad Allawi Fast Facts

-(CNN)Here's a look at the life of Ayad Allawi, the former Prime Minister of Iraq.
+(CNN)Here's a look at the life of Ayad Allawi, the former interim Prime Minister of Iraq.

 Birth date: 1945